Updated: Nov 25, 2022

 Source: v2 food

-V2 food is a large contender in the Australian alternative proteins market with ambitions to be the No.1 plant-based meat of choice for Australian households and to expand Europe, Asia and beyond.
-The company recently received $77 million in funding, having only launched in 2019.
-The products were developed in conjunction with the CSIRO and have already been taken up by fast-food chain, Hungry Jacks, and supermarket chains like Woolworths (Sydney Morning Herald 2020).
+V2 food is a large contender in the Australian alternative proteins market with ambitions to be the No.1 plant-based meat of choice for Australian households and to expand in Europe, Asia and beyond.
+The company recently received $77 million in funding, only launching in 2019.
+The products were developed in conjunction with the CSIRO and have already been taken up by a fast-food chain, Hungry Jacks, and supermarket chains like Woolworths (Sydney Morning Herald 2020).
 V2 foods are unique because they can manufacture their ‘meat’ products using any standard meat production facility, minimising cost and maximising viability.
-Secondly, their products do not contain GMOs (Genetically Modified Organisms), preservatives or colourings, unlike other large competitors (Tech Crunch 2021).
+Secondly, unlike other large competitors, their products do not contain GMOs (Genetically Modified Organisms), preservatives or colourings (Tech Crunch 2021).
 The company’s name stems from the idea of being the ‘second version’ of meat (Ag Funder News 2020).